Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Discussion

 \section{Discussion}

-By utilizing FEM and FDM, we discrete neural PDE to generate three popular building blocks for deep neural network architectures.
-The advantages of Neuronizing PDE have two folds.
+In this section, we would like to conduct important discussions and provide some insights into NPDEs.

-\begin{enumerate} \item One is that we provide the theoretical foundation for applying AI to solve mathematical physics PDEs, this will bring various applications in the fields of physics, chemistry, and so on.
-Some tricks in deep learning, such as paddle method including extended, wrap, mirror, crop and so on, can be used to deal with boundary condition problem. \item The other is that we use NPDEs to describe the AI systems, this can give the interpretable AI based on statistical mechanics.
-NPDEs can be regarded as the theoretical foundation for physical artificial intelligence systems, which will provide theoretical guidance for designing AI analog computing device. \end{enumerate}
+By utilizing FDM along with FEM, we discrete NPDEs to generate three popular building blocks for DNN architectures.
+The advantages of neuronizing PDEs have two folds. \begin{enumerate} \item [1)] A theoretical foundation for applying AI to solve mathematical physics PDEs is built up; this offers great potentials to be applied extensively e.g. in the fields of physics and chemistry.
+Some tricks in deep learning, such as the paddle method including extended, wrap, mirror, and crop, can be used to deal with the boundary condition problem. \item[2)] NPDEs can be exploited to describe the AI systems; this may lead to interpretable AI based on statistical mechanics.
+NPDEs can be regarded as the theoretical foundation for PAI systems, which further provides theoretical guidance for designing AI analog computing devices. \end{enumerate} Interpretations about these two folds are further discussed as follows.